menu

 Blue Lobby installation: The Fomichov brothers are visionary artists who create evolving masterpieces featured in high-profile projects worldwide.
 Guided by the philosophy that 'beauty is a function,' PlusObject transforms ideas into striking designs.
 PlusObject is a Ukrainian glass design studio specializing in innovative, handcrafted architectural and decorative glass.
 Led by brothers Ihor and Serhii Fomichov, PlusObject brings over 25 years of expertise in glass artistry.
 The artist representative: Natalia Blanco PDC | Showroom BM28 Phone: 424-335-9580 Email: usa@plusobject.com

-Larger-than-Life by Karen & Tony Barone
+Larger-than-Life by Karen and Tony Barone

 Call for Artists